chchen123/Weekly-Report/README.md

   Fits each component of chi^2 value using Monte carlo, differential evolution, and basin hopping method
   Tunes differential evolution function parameters
+* **Weekly Report 9/25**

+  Fits each component of chi^2 value (for proton events only) using Monte carlo, differential evolution, and basin hopping method
+  Tunes basin hopping function parameters
+  Modifies the objective function by scaling down the position chi^2 component